DanielJonesEB/engineerbetter.com/_drafts/2017-09-18-perpetual-motion-software-updates.markdown

 ---
 layout: post
-title:  Bringing Perpetual Motion to Software Updates - Self-Upgrading Concourse CI
+title:  Bringing Perpetual Motion to System Upgrades - Self-Upgrading Concourse CI
 author: pete
 comments: true
 ---

 <img src="/images/blog/perpetual-motion.jpg" class="image fit" />

-We've got some great feedback from early Concourse-up users, but they wanted more.
-So recently we've been working on adding functionality to Concourse-up.
-Here's what we've been up to:
+We got some great feedback from early Concourse-up users and we've recently been working on adding functionality.
+One of most exciting features is self-upgrading Concourse!

+This is a lot of fun.
+Now [ci.engineerbetter.com](https://ci.engineerbetter.com) not only continuously releases new versions of `concourse-up` whenever there is a new component or stemcell on [bosh.io](https://bosh.io), but that same CI server then continuously upgrades itself using the `concourse-up` releases it has built.

+This approach embodies what we believe about enterprise software updates.
+They aren't a point in time activity - they should be transparent, continuous and utterly *boring*, like apps on your phone.

 ## Self-update